skippyr/river-dreams/README.md

   + writting mode.
   + current directory with an icon if it is a home directory.
   + directory ownership decorator.
   + git branch and its status with numeric indicators and decorators and last commit hash.
   + hidden files quantity.
   + git ignored files quantity.
   + active Docker containers quantity.
   + quantity of jobs running in the background.
   + time elapsed in the last command in minutes and seconds.

+River Dreams will also use fallback text if it detects that your terminal emulator only supports the 4-bits color palette.
+This is a measure that allows you to use all its capabilities even in old terminals, that probably does not support its fancy symbols.

 ## Installation/Uninstallation